SC suspends LHC order against RO appointments, orders ECP to issue election schedule tonight

-The directions came as Chief Justice of Pakistan Qazi Faez Isa dictated the order after the hearing of a petition by the ECP challenging the LHC ruling.
-Justices Mansoor Ali Shah and Sardar Tariq Masood were also part of the bench.
+The order came after a three-member SC bench headed by Chief Justice of Pakistan Qazi Faez Isa and also comprising Justices Mansoor Ali Shah and Sardar Tariq Masood heard an ECP petition challenging the LHC ruling.

-The development comes a day after the ECP paused a training session for ROs and DROs — an exercise without which polls on February 8 could be in trouble.
+The development comes a day after the ECP paused a training session for ROs and DROs — an exercise without which polls on February 8 could have been in trouble.

 The ECP’s move had come in response to an LHC order suspending the electoral watchdog’s notification regarding the appointment of ROs and DROs from the bureaucracy.